MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Testing Philosophy**

-Pure functions are assumed to be correct by construction.
+Pure functions are assumed to be correct by design.
 Unit tests are optional for these; instead, integration tests and property-based testing are used.

 ## 6. Async-by-Default